Colt Starting Challenge USA

 You will be asked to sign a release of all claims on the day of the event, and you will be asked to assist with putting up and taking down the panels to make up the round pens.

-Contestants are to wear a shirt WITH A FRONT POCKET, a collar, and a Cowboy Hat in the event.
+Contestants are to wear a collared shirt WITH A FRONT POCKET, and a Cowboy hat in the event.
 NO T-SHIRTS are to be worn during our events.

 Contestants are to bring their own equipment such as saddle, pad, halter, ropes and any props they may need to work with the horse that they have drawn.
 No abusing the horse.
 No blindfolding the horse.
 The horse cannot be tied up to be saddled.
 No spurs, tie downs, and no hobbles or leg restraints of any kind.
 No bits allowed except an O ring snaffle bit.
 The horse can be ridden with a halter, bozell, or bridle.